Age Wave Co-Founder

 Having watched both her mother and mother-in-law battle dementia, Maddy is committed to eradicating this horrific disease.
 She is a co-founder of the non-profit Women Against Alzheimer’s and serves as a board member of the non-profit BrightFocus Foundation, which funds cutting-edge research to cure diseases of the brain and eye.

 A working mom for much of her adult life, Maddy is now an empty nester.
-She is passionate about her family as well as about longevity as both a demographic phenomenon and a personal journey.
-She and her husband Ken were recently awarded the prestigious Esalen Prize for their outstanding contributions to advancing the human potential of aging men and women worldwide.
+She is passionate about her family and about longevity as both a demographic phenomenon and a personal journey.
+Maddy and her husband Ken were awarded the prestigious Esalen Prize for their outstanding contributions to advancing the human potential of aging men and women worldwide.